-output-string ::= a string containing output from an ACT-R output command echo-act-r-output echo-act-r-output -> name name ::= a string containing the name of the command which is used to monitor the output signals output signals: model-trace, command-trace, warning-trace, and general-trace.
-It returns the name of the command which it created.
+output-string ::= a string containing output from an ACT-R output command echo-act-r-output echo-act-r-output -> name name ::= a string containing the name of the command which is used to monitor the output signals

 The warning-trace signal is used to provide ACT-R output which indicates a warning or error has occurred.
 Some warnings can be suppressed through the :model-warnings parameter in the printing module for a model.